pola-rs/r-polars/README.md

 [The “Install” vignette](https://rpolars.github.io/vignettes/install/)
-(`vignette("install", "polars")`) gives more details on how to install this package and other way to install it.
+(`vignette("install", "polars")`) gives more details on how to install this package and other ways to install it.

 ## Quickstart example